pixelgod0/coffeezhs/CONTRIBUTING.md

 ### New plugin aliases

-We acknowledge that aliases are a core part of Oh My Zsh.
+We acknowledge that aliases are a core part of CoffeeZHS.
 There are plugins that have +100 aliases!

 This has become an issue for two opposing reasons:

-- Some users want to have their personal aliases in Oh My Zsh.
+- Some users want to have their personal aliases in CoffeeZHS.
 - Some users don't want any aliases at all and feel that there are too many.

 Because of this, from now on, we require that new aliases follow these conditions: